irritanterik/homey-http-request-actions/README.md

 Extract and check a specific value from a JSON or XML formatted GET response.
 This card expects a JSONpath expression.

 **JSONpath equation** (*C80*)
-Extract and check a specific value from the JSON token available on card *T30*.
+Extract and check a specific value from the JSON token available on cards *T30* and *T81*.

 ### Action cards
 **DELETE** (*A10*)